ORNL-RSEI/SMDemoBioref/PreventativeMaintenance.md

 #### Blowtank Ball Valves

-Process engineers would perform and log maintenance activities on the two automated, 8 inch ball vales that were used to discharge pretreated biomass from the pressurized hydrolyzer to the blow tank.
+Process engineers would perform and log maintenance activities on the two automated, 8-inch ball vales that were used to discharge pretreated biomass from the pressurized hydrolyzer to the blow tank.
 This preventative maintenance was performed when the Biorefinery was not in campaign operation.
 Data: [PM06.csv](PM/PM06.csv)

 *Summary Table*